top of page

 8. Getting Around in India

-Quicker but most expensive, I would only use these for extreme distances where there are no other options.
+Flights are obviously quicker but the most expensive option, and you often miss out on the nuances of travel in India.
+I would only flights for extreme distances where there are no other options.
 I always compare flight prices on Skyscanner and then book directly with the airline.

-Taking a third-class carriage from Agra to Jaipur was one of the most memorable days of my life.
-FYI Interstate trains normally sell out well in advance, but luckily there is a tourist quota so that a small number of tickets can be purchased 24 hours before departure.
+Interstate trains normally sell out in advance, but luckily there is a tourist quota so that a small number of tickets can be purchased 24 hours before departure.

 (Train Agra to Jaipur)